More moisture and hydration

 Sun-blocking minerals

 Applying sunscreen often throughout the day is essential for addressing any skin issue.
-It is essential to emphasise this advise to people with rosacea (and melasma).
+It is essential to emphasise this advice to people with rosacea (and melasma).
 Heat and UV rays may also cause rosacea.
 While various factors might cause rosacea in different people, there are many more reasons why you should limit your exposure to the sun.
 Remember that rosacea will already aggravate your skin, making it photosensitive and susceptible to sun damage.
 Sun-damaged skin can develop wrinkles, brown patches, and more, not to mention cancer!

 No, there are primarily two types of sunscreens available on the market: chemical sunscreens and mineral sunscreens (often known as physical sunscreens or “sunblock”).
 Additionally, there are sunscreens that combine chemical and mineral sunblock.